Do Membership Inference Attacks Work on Large Language Models?: Revisiting Membership

-\shortsection{Lexical Distance} We start with a simple experiment---generating modified member records by replacing $n$ random tokens in a given record with tokens randomly sampled from the model's vocabulary.
-We repeat this for multiple values of $n$ (20 trials per $n$) and visualize the distribution for MIA scores using LOSS and Reference-based attacks (\Cref{fig:score_distributions_edit_distance_members}).
-The distribution of scores depends on the kind of attack we inspect.
-For LOSS attack, the absence of any difficulty calibration leads to distinct loss distributions, suggesting that the model is ``surprised" when it sees random tokens in places where they shouldn't be, leading to a shifted distribution of scores.
-Reference-based attack, on the other hand, has a distribution of modified members nearly indistinguishable from both members and non-members for values of $n$ as high as 10, further reinforcing the ambiguity of such records---should they be considered members, or non-members?
-Only when the edit distances get higher ($n=25,100$) does a distinction in the distributions emerge, which is expected as a growing number of random token replacements is likely to generate unnatural text.
+\shortsection{Lexical Distance} We first experiment with creating modified member samples by replacing $n$ random tokens in a given sample with tokens randomly sampled from the model's vocabulary.
+We do so for $n = \{1,10,25\}$ (20 trials per $n$) and visualize the distribution for MIA scores using LOSS and Reference-based attacks (\Cref{fig:score_distributions_edit_members}, top).
+The LOSS attack yields distinct loss distributions between the modified members and original member/non-members, suggesting that the model is sensitive to out-of-place random tokens even for lightly perturbed member samples.
+The Reference-based attack, on the other hand, has a distribution of modified members much closer to both members and non-members, likely due to the reference model calibration accounting for the complexity introduced by the random tokens.
+This further reinforces the ambiguity of such samples---should they be considered members or non-members?

-We also compute the thresholds that correspond to a certain FPR for actual member and non-member data and using these thresholds, we compute the FPR on these modified members.
-We consider these modified members as ``non-members", which they are, in the technical sense\footnote{We perform token replacements at random with random tokens, so it is unlikely that these edited tokens are also actually members.}.
-As visible in \Cref{tab:edit_distance_tprs}, these modified members have extremely low FPRs for edit distance ($n$) as low as 1, suggesting that these records would be classified as non-members by the MIA, even though from the perspective of information leakage such a record is, for all practical purposes, a member.
-There is thus, at the very least, a need to rethink membership for records that have extremely low lexical distance from actual training members, though even membership at higher lexical distances is important when considering what information is still leaked in the unperturbed portions.
+We also compute the thresholds corresponding to certain FPRs for actual member and non-member data and use these thresholds to compute the FPR on the modified members.
+We consider these modified members as ``non-members", which they are with regards to exact match\footnote{We perform token replacements at random with random tokens, so it is unlikely that these edited members are also actually members.}. \Cref{tab:edit_members_tprs} (left) shows that these modified members have extremely low FPRs for edit distance as low as $n=1$, suggesting that these samples would be classified as non-members by the MIA, even though from the perspective of information leakage such a sample is effectively a member.
+We highlight the need to rethink membership for samples with extremely low lexical distance from actual training members, though even membership at higher lexical distances is important with respect to what information is still leaked in the unperturbed portions.